 The construction and lining of the rock walls and/or retaining walls at both the Sulphur Point and Mount Manganui sites surrounding the reclamations must be completed in a manner that all dredged material (other than that authorised to be discharged by consents 65806 or 65807 or any deposition consent which replaces consents 65806 or 65807) is contained within the reclamations.
 Where additional fill material is required to form the reclamations, only suitable clean material shall be used.

-Any rock rip-rap and fill to be used as part of the construction works shall be of a suitable density, cleanliness and weathering resistance and placed in a manner to ensure structural integrity of the embankment.
+Any rock rip-rap and fill to be used as part of the construction works must be of a suitable density, cleanliness and weathering resistance and placed in a manner to ensure structural integrity of the embankment.

 Construction Activities